roxywasiak/roxywasiak/README.md

 </div>

 <div id="header" align="center">
-<h2>A leader in software sales currently working for Advanced, one of the largest software providers in the UK.
-A team player with a competitive edge.</h2>
+<h2>Software Apprentice Engineer at BT working on Global Cloud Solutions, dedicated to learning, innovating and problem solving in the world of engineering.
+Excited to embark on this journey of growth and developement during my digital technology solutions degree.</h2>
 </div>
 <BR>

-- 🔭 I’m currently working on ...A team profile generator
+- 🔭 I’m currently working on ...An email generator with BT
-- 🌱 I’m currently learning ...Node JS
+- 🌱 I’m currently learning ...C#
   -✨ Learning full stack Developement at University Of Birmingham
 - 👯 I’m looking to collaborate on beauty, travel and cooking projects that are code based!
-- 🤔 I’m looking for help with building my portfolio further
+- 🤔 I’m looking for any good advice as an engineer
-- 💬 Ask me about software that's my job
+- 💬 Ask me about my projects
 - 📫 How to reach me: ruksclone@hotmail.com
 - 😄 Pronouns: she / her
 - ⚡ Fun fact: ...
 I love experimenting with food!
-I am expert rainbow bagel maker!
+I am an expert in the kitchen!

 <div id="header" align="center">
 <h1> My Skills ✨ </h1>